Nehakumarigupta/Asad-Enhancing-bone-fracture-classification-in-x-ray-using-deep-learning-models/README.md

 ## Database Setup

-Create a MySQL database using the following SQL script:
+Create the MySQL database using the following SQL script:

 ```sql
 DROP DATABASE IF EXISTS `animals`;